 Massage Practice Test Samples

 Massage Exam Affiliate Program

 Department of Health and Human Services- The State of New Hampshire does not have a regulatory board for Massage Therapist, all applicants must go through DHHS.

 New Hampshire General Court Laws & Regulation- The Administrative Laws and Regulations for Massage Therapist.

 New Hampshire Massage Schools - A list of massage schools in New Hampshire

-New Hampshire requires a minimum of 750 hours of Massage Therapy curriculum, a current Adult CPR / First Aid certification, and National Certification before you may be submitted an application for the State Practical.
-The MBLEx regulated by the Federation of State Massage Therapy Boards or the NCETMB regulated by the National Certification Board of Therapeutic Massage and Bodywork.
+New Hampshire requires a minimum of 750 hours of Massage Therapy curriculum, a current Adult CPR / First Aid certification, and proof of passing the state licenisng exam known as the MBLEx before your NH state massage license can be issued.
+The MBLEx is regulated by the Federation of State Massage Therapy Boards.
 Preparing for your end of the term and your licensing exam can be made easy with Massage-Exam’s help.
 Questions based on Massage curriculum materials covering assessment, application, pathology, body systems, kinesiology, business standards, and anatomy and physiology provides a strong review.

 New Hampshire Dept. of Health & Services

 Copyright 2007 - 2011 Massage-Exam.com - National Exams.
 All rights reserved